openknowledgebe/W4P/SETUP.md

 ## Setup instructions for developers

+### Without script

-If you want to locally develop on the platform, you can follow the instructions above using the wizard to configure the application.
+If you want to locally develop on the platform, you can follow the instructions above using the script to configure the application.
 However, you can also perform these operations manually:

     # Composer install
     composer install